FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 `name` value is set to `A N Other` the `email` address is `a.n.other@sheffield.ac.uk` and the `editor` is set to `nano` and so forth.

-To modify values you need to know the section and the key you want to change, these are combined to give the third argument `user.email` and you then provide the value you want it to be as the fourth argument.
+To modify values at the command line you need to know the section and the key you want to change, these are combined to give the third argument `user.email` and you then provide the value you want it to be as the fourth argument.
 For example to change the email address in the global configuration you would.

 ``` bash
 git config --global user.email a.other@sheffield.ac.uk